Unleash/unleash/website/docs/reference/project-collaboration-mode.md

 Unleash project collaboration mode is a feature that allows to specify who can submit [change requests](change-requests.md).
 Currently, there are two modes:
 - **open** where everyone can submit change requests.
 This is a default setting for the existing and new Unleash projects.
-- **protected** where admins, editors and project members can submit change requests.
+- **protected** where [admins, editors, project members and owners](rbac.md#standard-roles) can submit change requests.
 Viewers who are not added to projects will not be able to submit change requests.

 ## Project collaboration mode setting